≡ Menu

 References and Credits

-1. All financial figures presented in this article were obtained and referenced from GM’s SEC filings, earnings reports, news releases, shareholder presentations, quarterly and annual reports, etc., which are available in GM SEC Filings.
+1. All financial figures presented were obtained and referenced from GM’s quarterly and annual reports published on the company’s investor relations page: GM SEC Filings.

 2. Pixabay Images